-After much collaboration, coordination, traveling and resolving tech issues, I am pleased as punch to bring you our latest podcast interview – Part One and Part Two (to come) – with the super smart, highly interesting, and beautiful Dedeker Winston!
+After much collaboration, coordination, traveling and resolving tech issues, I am pleased as punch to bring you our latest podcast interview – Part One and Part Two – with the super smart, highly interesting, and beautiful Dedeker Winston!
 She is the author of her kickass and highly informative book “Smart Girl’s Guide to Polyamory” which I absolutely LOVE!
 Dedeker worked incredibly hard over the course of two years to put this masterpiece of awesome together for us all to enjoy.
 Tons of research, interviews that have spanned across the entire globe, and months and months of writing each well-thought out chapter went into this masterpiece!
 I’m highly impressed both with the concept of this book – focusing on empowering women and collecting interviews globally for added-value – and the discipline and execution that Dedeker put towards this mission.
 Way to go, Dedeker!

 I recently got back from a several week West Coast America Tour I’m calling it, and that is when I was able to capture this remarkable interview from my hotel room.
 Dedeker and I both had super busy schedules, so we managed to record this interview, thanks to the kind help of fellow podcaster Dedeker, from my hotel room remotely.
 Please forgive my not optimal sound quality as I was having technical difficulty getting my mic to work with my laptop while traveling on the road.
 My IT guy – errrr, my boyfriend – was off at work at the time and Dedeker and I were left to our own ingenious devices using superpowers to capture this lovely and fun exchange for all of your listening enjoyment.